Captain (United States O-3): Company commanders

 An Army captain generally serves as a battalion/squadron (cavalry) or brigade staff officer and may have an opportunity to command a company/battery (field and air defense artillery)/troop (cavalry).
 When given such a command, they bear the title company/battery/troop commander.
 U.S. Army Special Forces (12-member) Operational Detachments Alpha are also commanded by a captain, who has the title of "detachment commander."

-Marine captains generally serve as staff officers in battalions/squadrons (aviation), regiments/aviation groups (MAG or MACG), or in MAGTFs (MEU and MEB) and may have an opportunity to command companies, batteries (artillery and air defense) or various types of detachments, with the title of commanding officer.
+Marine captains are company grade officers.
+These captains generally serve as staff officers in battalions/squadrons (aviation), regiments/aviation groups (MAG or MACG), or in MAGTFs (MEU and MEB) and typically have an opportunity to command companies, batteries (artillery and air defense) or various types of detachments, with the title billet of company commander, for the ground units, or detachment commander, for aviation units.
 In the Marine Raider Regiment, a captain, with the title of "team leader," commands a 14-man Marine Special Operations Team (MSOT).
 Marine captains also serve as executive officers (i.e., second-in-command) of infantry battalion weapons companies and some other larger combat logistics and aviation support units.
 Marine Aviation captains routinely serve as aircraft and air mission commanders, aircraft section and division leaders, aviation maintenance department division officers, and as officers-in-charge (OIC) of various combat logistics and aviation support functional and staff sections.

 An Air Force captain's authority varies by group assignment.
 In an operations group, senior captains may be flight commanders while more junior captains may be heads of departments.
 In the maintenance or logistics and mission support groups they are almost always flight commanders.
 In the medical group, captains usually have limited administrative and command responsibility as captain is frequently the entry-level rank for most medical officers and dental officers.

-In the Space Force, a captain typically has authority over a flight, and is referred to as a company commander.
+In the Space Force, a captain typically has authority over a flight, and is referred to as a flight commander.

 Staff officers

-Captains of all four services routinely serve as instructors at service schools and combat training centers, aide-de-camps to general officers, liaison and exchange officers to other units, services, and foreign militaries, recruiting officers, students in advanced and graduate/post-graduate programs in Professional Military Education institutions and civilian universities, and on various types of special assignments.
+Captains of all four services routinely serve as instructors at service schools and combat training centers; aides-de-camp to general officers; liaison and exchange officers to other units, services, and foreign militaries; recruiting officers; students in advanced and graduate/post-graduate programs in Professional Military Education institutions and civilian universities; and on various types of special assignments.